bhattritik21/Extracting-trends/README.md

 EXTRACT TRENDS FROM SOCIAL MEDIA

 ## INTRODUCTION
-This system is developed by Ritik Bhatt,D Tushar Sahu and Ashu Sharma as part of Flipkart Grid 2022.
-The aim of this system is to help fashion retailers in identifying trend-setting and best selling products on Flipkart webiste.
+This system is developed by Ritik Bhatt, D Tushar Sahu and Ashu Sharma as part of Flipkart Grid 2022.
+The aim of this system is to help fashion retailers in identifying trend-setting and best selling products on Flipkart website.

 ## DESIGN
 This system is broken down into 3 important parts: